Data Protection Officer for the Marche region.

 The General Data Protection Regulation (GDPR) and the ePrivacy Directive (ePR) affect how you can use cookies and online tracking.

-According to the EU General Data Protection Regulation (GDPR), your website has a duty to allow European users to control the activation of cookies and trackers that collect their personal data.
+According to the provisions of the General Data Protection Regulation (GDPR) of the EU, your website has a duty to allow European users di check the activation of cookies and Tracker who collect their personal data.

-This is the crucial point of consent to cookies in the GDPR, an activity that we carry out brilliantly, analyzing your website, third-party services, their compliance with the GDPR and presence on European territory and the possible export of data on non-Italian soil.
-European and consequently setting a Cookie Blocker that can allow granular choice and acceptance to visitors to your site.
+This is the crux of the Cookie consent in the GDPR, an activity that we carry out brilliantly, analyzing your website, third party services, their GDPR compliance , presence on European territory as well as thepossible export of data to non-European soil.
+Consequently, we configure a Cookie Blocker which allows a Granular choice andconscious acceptance from your site visitors.

-All accompanied by a documentation called Cookie policy which will be valid both as information to the Cookie policy to be integrated with the Privacy Policy and as certification of the activities carried out in order to achieve compliance.
+All accompanied by a complete documentation, called Cookie Policy, which will act as both specific information to be integrated into the Privacy Policyor by certification of activities carried out in order to achieve the regulatory compliance.

 FAQ